demisto/content/Packs/MicrosoftExchangeOnline/Integrations/EwsExtensionEXOPowershellV3/EwsExtensionEXOPowershellV3_description.md

 4. Assign Azure AD roles to the application.
     1. You have two options:
-        1. Assign Azure AD roles to the application.
+        - Assign Azure AD roles to the application.
-        2. Assign custom role groups to the application using service principals.
+        - Assign custom role groups to the application using service principals.
-    2. In Azure AD portal at https://portal.azure.com/, start typing roles and administrators in the Search box at the top of the page, and then select Azure AD roles and administrators from the results in the Services section.
+    2. In the Azure AD portal at https://portal.azure.com/, start typing roles and administrators in the Search box at the top of the page, and then select Azure AD roles and administrators from the results in the Services section.
-    3. On the Roles and administrators page that opens, find and select one of the supported roles by clicking on the name of the role (not the check box) in the results.
+    3. On the Roles and administrators page that opens, find and select one of the supported roles by clicking on the name of the role (not the checkbox) in the results.
-    4. On the Assignments page that opens, select Add assignments.
+    4. On the Assignments page that opens, select **Add assignments**.
     5. In the Add assignments flyout that opens, find and select the app that you created in Step 1.